vahidalvandi/v2ray-docker-compose/README.md

 #### VMESS Protocol

-It is the list of recommended applications to use the VMESS protocol.
+This is the list of recommended applications to use the VMESS protocol:

 * [Nekoray](https://github.com/MatsuriDayo/nekoray/releases) for macOS, Windows, and Linux
 * [Qv2ray](https://qv2ray.net) for macOS, Windows, and Linux